Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

     The commands provided are largely the same, but each system has its own scheduler, queues, and job submission syntax.

-    Select the tab that matches the system you’re using — the content will stay synced across the page.
+    Select the tab that matches the system you’re using, the content will stay synced across the page.

     If you switch to **Setonix** once, all other tabs on this page will automatically follow.